Key facts

 Course structure

 To complete the Graduate Certificate of Advanced Nursing students must attain total of 4 credit points.
-Students must complete 1 core (compulsory) unit and 3 electives of which 2 must be course electives.
+Students must complete 1 core (compulsory) unit, plus 3 credit points of electives, of which 2 must be from the course electives.
 Students are encouraged to select units based on interest and/or relevance to their clinical practice.
-The remaining elective must be a postgraduate elective from anywhere in the university.
+The remaining 1 elective can be from any level 7 electives from anywhere in the university.

 Core Units: